semyon-san/tokenz/README.md

 Fast string tokenizer library in C.

-API documentation is the tokenz.h header file.
+API documentation is in the tokenz.h header file.

 Including in your project:
 Just include the tokenz.h file in the files that want to use it and compile your project with tokenz.c .